hoffmangroup/mccf1/README.md

 You can change the fold when calculating MCC-F1 metric.

     mccf1_calcu(actual, predicted, fold = 50)

-You can also use mccf1_plot to plot the corresponding MCC-F1 curve
+You can also use mccf1_plot to plot the corresponding MCC-F1 curve.

 	mccf1_plot(actual, predicted, .title="the MCC-F1 score curve (example)")

-You can save the pdf file of the image to a specified folder
+You can save the pdf file of the image to a specified folder.

-  mccf1_plot(actual, predicted, .title="the MCC-F1 score curve (example)",
+  mccf1_plot(actual, predicted, .title="the MCC-F1 score curve (example)", .curveFileName="/users/ccao/Pictures")
-           .curveFileName="/users/ccao/Pictures")

 ## Contacts ##